 Used to dynamically discover the low level physical network hardware address that corresponds to the high level IP address for a given host.
 ARP is limited to physical network systems that support broadcast packets that can be heard by all hosts on the network.
-It is defined in RFC 826.
-See also: proxy ARP.
+See also: proxy ARP, Reverse Address Resolution Protocol.